What is the circular economy?

 Can these harmful trends of industrialization and consumerism be reversed while maintaining the levels of comfort and convenience society has grown to depend on?
 Proponents of the circular economy are convinced we are in a decisive decade.
 Shifting the system involves everyone and everything: businesses, governments, and individuals.
 By designing out waste and pollution, keeping products and materials in use, and regenerating natural systems we can reinvent everything.
 But how to accomplish such a Herculean task?

 To help speed up the pace of change, the World Economic Forum created the Platform for Accelerating the Circular Economy (PACE) and launched the Circular Economy Action Agenda, a call for business, government, and civil society to rally around a collective plan of action.
-The organization has compiled a report for each of the five key areas – electronics, plastics, textiles, food, and capital equipment – that together account for most of the waste and carbon emissions harming the planet.
+The organisation has compiled a report for each of the five key areas – electronics, plastics, textiles, food, and capital equipment – that together account for most of the waste and carbon emissions harming the planet.

 Each Action Agenda consists of four chapters: Objectives, stating what a circular economy could look like for the focus area; Impact, an assessment of the potential impact on people and the planet if the objectives are achieved; Barriers that impede the implementation of circularity in that area; and a set of 10 Calls-to-Action.